jmpsec/osctrl-docs/content/configuration/_index.md

 #### Osctrld Configuration

-Settings for osctrld daemon endpoints:
+Settings for the osctrld endpoints exposed by `osctrl-tls`:

 ```yaml
 osctrld: